kyrillschmid/SEGym/README.md

 # SEGym

+# THIS IS A WORK IN PROGRESS FORK OF THE ORIGINAL REPO
+## TODO
+- [ ] Restore script entry point
+- [ ] Restore original README and script

 SEGym allows you to simulate patches for Python repos in isolated environments.
 You can use such an environment to let a solver (e.g. LLM) search for a patch for a given issue until the issue is resolved.